JuliaArrays/StructArrays.jl/docs/src/index.md

 # Overview of StructArrays.jl

 This package introduces the type `StructArray` which is an `AbstractArray` whose elements are `struct` (for example `NamedTuples`,  or `ComplexF64`, or a custom user defined `struct`).
-While a `StructArray` iterates `structs`, the layout is column based (meaning each field of the `struct` is stored in a separate `Array`, and `struct` entries of a StructArray are constructed on-the-fly).
+While a `StructArray` iterates `structs`, the layout uses separate arrays for each field of the `struct`.
+This is often called [Structure-Of-Arrays (SOA)](https://en.wikipedia.org/wiki/AoS_and_SoA); the concepts will be explained in greater detail below. `struct` entries of a StructArray are constructed on-the-fly.
+This contrasts with the "Array-Of-Structs" (AOS) layout where individual array elements are explicitly stored as `struct`s.

-`Base.getproperty` or the dot syntax can be used to access columns, whereas rows can be accessed with `getindex`.
+`Base.getproperty` or the dot syntax can be used to access array-fields, whereas elements can be accessed with `getindex` (`[]`).

 The package was largely inspired by the `Columns` type in [IndexedTables](https://github.com/JuliaComputing/IndexedTables.jl) which it now replaces.